 - the idea of the whole universe dissolving into consciousness [Tantric]

 - the feeling of me existing everywhere, without limits [Tantric]

 - the perception of the whole universe being like a dream [Tantric]

 That’s it!
 I am not sure how many people will be interested in this depth of detail, but I had to get these learnings out of my head.
 If you got something from this post, I’d like to hear your thoughts in the comments section.

 Here is the PDF I promised you:[If you are already part of my mailing list, don’t worry, no duplicate messages will ever be sent.]

 May this post inspire your own experiments with meditation!
 If you want more one-on-one support for developing your own meditation practice, consider booking a coaching session.

-If you like some help with choosing your meditation techniques and experimenting, you might enjoy my intermediate meditation course, which was developped with this goal in mind.
+If you like some help with choosing your meditation techniques and experimenting, you might enjoy my Intermediate Meditation course, which was developed with this goal in mind.